alexconst/alexconst.github.io/technical/packer.md

-# Provisioner scripts (not) explained
+# Provisioner scripts (not really) explained (here)

 The provisioner shell scripts are well commented, so there isn't much of a point to verbatim copy-paste them here.
+Just check the code at github.
-The only worthwhile note is regarding the `vmware.sh` and `virtualbox.sh` scripts which are set for a console based system (ie, no X11).
-These would need to be adapted if a machine image with a desktop is desired (for example by installing KDE before installing the VM tools).
+The only worthwhile notes is regarding the `vmware.sh` and `virtualbox.sh` scripts for installing the VM tools.
+Since we're aiming for a minimal installation there is no X11, which means the corresponding modules for the VM tools will not be installed.
+These scripts would need to be adapted if a machine image with a desktop is desired (for example by installing KDE before installing the VM tools).
+The other note is that since the cloud images are different than the ones created using VMware/VirtualBox/QEMU only one provisioning script, specific to it, is executed for the cloud images.